Jess Wright

 Unpacking the hermit crab essay - Write or Die (craft essay)

-Hibiscus - Queerlings 7 (flash memoir)
+Hibiscus - Queerlings 7 (flash prose)

 so to speak - streetcake magazine 86 (cut-up poem)